Audiologist & Speech-Language Pathologist (SLP) Programs

 Illinois State University (AuD)

 Illinois State University’s doctor of audiology (AuD) program prepares students for work as certified clinical audiologists.
-This four-year program consists of formal coursework, a practicum, a year-long residency, and an independent study capstone project.
+This four-year program includes formal coursework, a practicum, a year-long residency, and an independent study capstone project.

 Students will take a total of 86 credits: 54 credits of coursework, 26 credits of clinical practicum, and six credits of a capstone.
 Required courses include psychoacoustics; auditory processing and disorders; implantable auditory prostheses; vestibular evaluation and rehabilitation; and business and practice management in audiology.